Impact of projection-induced optical selection bias on the weak lensing mass calibration of galaxy clusters: Simulations for optical cluster lensing

 \section{Simulations for optical cluster lensing}

-We describe the two complementary cluster simulations used in this work: MiniUchuu-based (\ref{sec:MiniUchuu}) and Cardinal mocks (\ref{sec:Cardinal}).
+We describe the two complementary cluster simulations used in this work: MiniUchuu-based (\ref{sec:MiniUchuu}) and Cardinal (\ref{sec:Cardinal}) mock catalogs.
 The former allows us to test a specific projection model, while the latter lets us study realistic red-sequence cluster finding.

 Both simulations are built on $N$-body simulations.
-The former simulates galaxies using an HOD model, while the latter simulates galaxies using the Addgals algorithm \cite{Wechsler2022}.
-The former simulates cluster finding using a conservative distance uncertainty of 30~$\hiMpc$, while the latter runs the full \redmapper cluster finder \cite{Rykoff2014, Rykoff2016}, which uses matched filters on galaxy colors, luminosities, and positions to find clusters.
+The former simulates galaxies using an HOD model, while the latter simulates galaxies using the ADDGALS algorithm \cite{Wechsler2022}.
+The former simulates cluster finding using a moderate distance uncertainty of 30~$\hiMpc$, while the latter runs the full \redmapper cluster finder \cite{Rykoff2014, Rykoff2016}, which uses matched filters on galaxy colors, luminosities, and positions to find clusters.